-From early childhood, contact with others affects to some extent nearly every aspect of how patients with ASD function.
-Social relationships vary from mild impairment to an almost complete lack of interaction.
-Some patients may experience a reduced sharing of interests and experiences, whereas others fail utterly to initiate or respond to the approach of other people.
-Patients with ASD tend to speak with few of the usual physical signals most people use to communicate emotions and ideas-eye contact, hand gestures, smiles, and nods.
-Relationships founder, so that those with ASD have trouble adapting their behavior to different social situations; they may lack general interest in other people and make few friends, if any.
+From early childhood, contact with others affects to some extent nearly every aspect of how these patients function.
+Social relationships vary from mild impairment to almost complete lack of interaction.
+There may be just a reduced sharing of interests and experiences, though some patients fail utterly to initiate or respond to the approach of others.
+They tend to speak with few of the usual physical signals most people use-eye contact, hand gestures, smiles, and nods.
+Relationships with other people founder, so that patients with ASD have trouble adapting their behavior to different social situations; they may lack general interest in other people and make few, if any, friends.

-Repetition and narrow focus characterize the activities and interests of those with ASD.
-They may resist even small changes in their routines (perhaps demanding exactly the same menu every lunchtime or endlessly repeating already-answered questions).
-Some are fascinated with movement (such as spinning) or small parts of objects.
-Their reaction to stimuli (pain, loud sounds, extremes of temperature) may be either feeble or excessive.
-Some are unusually preoccupied with sensory experiences: They are fascinated by visual movement or certain smells, or they sometimes fear or reject certain sounds or the texture of particular fabrics.
-They may use peculiar speech or show stereotypies of behavior, such as hand flapping, body rocking, or echolalia.
+Repetition and narrow focus characterize their activities and interests.
+They resist even small changes in their routines (perhaps demanding exactly the same menu every lunchtime or endlessly repeating already-answered questions).
+They may be fascinated with movement (such as spinning) or small parts of objects.
+The reaction to stimuli (pain, loud sounds, extremes of temperature) may be either feeble or excessive.
+Some are unusually preoccupied with sensory experiences: They are fascinated by visual movement or particular smells, or they sometimes fear or reject certain sounds or the feel of certain fabrics.
+They may use peculiar speech or show stereotypies of behavior such as hand flapping, body rocking, or echolalia.

-Note that there are varying degrees of ASD, some of which received separate diagnoses and codes in DSM-IV that no longer apply in DSM-5-TR.
-What was formerly called Asperger's disorder is relatively milder; many communicate verbally quite well, yet still lack other skills needed to form social bonds with others.
+Note that there are varying degrees of ASD, some of which received separate diagnoses and codes in DSM-IV but no longer do.
+In particular, what was formerly called Asperger's disorder is relatively milder; many of these people communicate verbally quite well, yet still lack the other skills needed to form social bonds with others.

-Deal with the D's: • Duration (from early childhood, though symptoms may appear only later, in response to the demands of socialization) • Distress or disability (work/academic, social, or personal impairment) • Differential diagnosis (ordinary children may have strong preferences and enjoy repetition; consider also intellectual developmental disorder, global developmental delay, attention-deficit/hyperactivity disorder, stereotypic movement disorder, obsessive-compulsive disorder, social anxiety disorder, language disorders, social [pragmatic] communication disorder)
+Deal with the D's: • Duration (from early childhood, though symptoms may appear only later, in response to the demands of socialization) • Distress or disability (work/academic, social, or personal impairment) • Differential diagnosis (ordinary children may have strong preferences and enjoy repetition; consider also intellectual disability, stereotypic movement disorder, obsessive-compulsive disorder [OCD], social anxiety disorder, language disorder)